dwighthubbard/micropython-cloudmanager/docs/usage.md

 The board-rename command will change the name of a managed board

+usage: mbm board-rename [-h] board name

+positional arguments:
+  board       Board to rename
+  name        New board name

 ### board-execute

 The board-execute command will send the command from the stdin stream to all the boards specified and return the output

+usage: mbm board-execute [-h] [--debug] board

+positional arguments:
+  board       Board(s) to execute the code on

-**Note** - The current micropython port to the wipy and wipy2 boards does not currently return output.
+**Note** - The current micropython firmware on the wipy and wipy2 boards does not currently return output.

 ### board-upload

 The board-upload command will upload a file to all of the specified boards.

+usage: mbm board-upload [-h] board filename dest

+positional arguments:
+  board       Message to print on the console filename    File to upload dest        Destination filename (optional)